JB1905/react-figma-ui/README.md

 ### Textarea

-To use the textarea, use the following HTML markup.
+To use the textarea, use the following component.

 ```jsx
 import { Textarea } from 'react-figma-ui';